-25 Grand Parkway Transport Corp \$2,307 25 Puerto Rico Aqueduc Source: Thomson Financial for long-term issuances from January 1, 2018 to September 30, 2021.
+Source: Thomson Financial for long-term issuances from January 1, 2018 to April 30, 2021.

 In reviewing this history of large municipal issuers, however, it is important to note that the FHCF has been a relatively infrequent but large issuer of debt.
-Since 2006, the FHCF has completed eight bond issues totaling \$15.6 billion (three tax-exempt issues totaling \$2.6 billion and five taxable issues totaling \$13.0 billion), of which \$3.5 billion is outstanding.
-By comparison, for example, since 2018, the State of California has completed 38 long-term bond issues totaling approximately \$29 billion, the New York State Dormitory Authority has completed 111 long-term bond issues totaling approximately \$28 billion, the New York City Transitional Finance Authority has completed 74 long-term bond issues totaling approximately \$23 billion, and the Commonwealth of Massachusetts has completed 39 long-term bond issues totaling over \$12 billion.
+Since 2006, the FHCF has completed eight bond issues totaling \$15.6 billion (three tax-exempt issues totaling \$2.6 billion and five taxable issues totaling \$13.0 billion), of which \$3.5 billion will be outstanding as of July 1, 2021.
+By comparison, for example, since 2018, the State of California has completed 37 long-term bond issues totaling approximately \$27 billion, the New York State Dormitory Authority has completed 99 long-term bond issues totaling approximately \$26 billion, the New York City Transitional Finance Authority has completed 68 long-term bond issues totaling over \$20 billion, and the Commonwealth of Massachusetts has completed 30 long-term bond issues totaling over \$10 billion.
 The FHCF's debt has always been issued with relatively short maturities ranging from 1-10 years (although it has the authority to issue debt with maturities of up to 30 years).
-All of the issuers listed above have had final maturities of 30 years or more.
-Interest rates are near historic lows and investor demand remains strong across the maturity spectrum.
+All of the issuers listed above have had final maturities greater than 30 years.
+Interest rates are at historic lows and investor demand remains strong across the maturity spectrum.